Sedation in Los Angeles Area

 What is sedation dentistry?

 Dr. Sprague understands that many patients are hesitant about dental visits due to anxiety or fears.
 For your comfort, we offer different levels of anesthesia and sedation.
 Sedation is a process used to establish a relaxed, easy and calm state through the use of sedatives.
 Sedative drugs can be administered in a variety of ways and we will help you choose the best option to meet your needs!
 Sedation dentistry is performed in order to optimize our patient’s long-term outcome and assume minimal complications during the procedure at Root Canal Man.

 Nitrous oxide therapy or “laughing gas” is a mild sedative that is commonly used in dentistry.
 It is a color-less and odor-less gas that is administered through a small mask over your nose.
-The patient is able to achieve a level of relaxation as well as reduce pain during the procedure.
+The patient is able to achieve a level of relaxation as well as reduce pain during the procedure in Los Angeles area.
 Nitrous oxide is not addictive and exists the body within a few minutes.

 Oral Conscious Sedation

 Dr. Sprague offers oral conscious sedation for patients who prefer a more moderate level of sedation.
 Patients are given oral medications while dental work is performed under strict monitoring of the patient.
 Patients become sleepy and thoroughly relaxed throughout the procedure.
 These patients are required to have a driver present and follow a few pre-procedural recommendations.